By Christian Floerkemeier, CTO & Co-Founder, Scandit

 This means customers using their own smartphone to select, learn about and buy products, and employees doing their everyday tasks with a smartphone app.

 Faster, easier and frictionless shopping

-The promise of faster, easier and “frictionless shopping” in stores motivated numerous high street chains to invest in Scan-and-Go in recent years – 7-Eleven, Ahold Delhaize, Albert Heijn and Coop Denmark to name a few.
+The promise of faster, easier and “frictionless shopping” in stores motivated numerous high street chains to invest in self-scanning in recent years – 7-Eleven, Ahold Delhaize, Albert Heijn and Coop Denmark to name a few.

 Worldwide, the self-checkout market was forecast to surpass $4 billion dollars by 2024, according to Global Market Insights.
 Post COVID-19, that forecast will undoubtedly rise.

 With the right high-performance computer vision software, any camera-equipped smart device can be transformed into a powerful barcode scanner.
 Retailers use the technology to let shoppers scan barcodes using their own smartphones – and then either pay for goods at a self-checkout kiosk or pay through the app.